-EFNEP adult groups meet for a series of eight, 60-90 minute classes to learn about healthy eating and being active.
+EFNEP adult groups meet for a series of nine, 60-90 minute classes to learn about healthy eating and being active.
 In addition, three supplemental lessons target pregnant woman and new mothers.

 Each lesson is accompanied by a food demonstration or food tasting, physical activity component, a worksheet, a handout, visuals and enhancements.

-Lesson Overview of Lesson Lesson 1: Get Moving Families enjoy being active Lesson 2: Plan, Shop, $ave Families plan and shop for meals and snacks that are healthy and within their budget Lesson 3: Vary Your Veggies, Focus on Fruit Families increase the amount of vegetables and fruits they eat every day Lesson 4: Make Half Your Grains Whole Families choose at least half of their grains as whole grains Lesson 5: Build Strong Bones Families get enough calcium from low-fat or non-fat dairy foods or other foods high in calcium Lesson 6: Go Lean with Protein Families have lean protein foods and keep foods safe to eat Lesson 7: Make a Change Families limit foods high in fat, sugar, and salt Lesson 8: Celebrate!
-Eat Smart & Be Active Participants celebrate new knowledge and skills to make healthy food and activity choices Supplemental Lesson: Eating Smart Being Active During Pregnancy Participants celebrate new knowledge and skills to make healthy food and activity choices Supplemental Lesson: Feeding Your New Baby Parents make informed decisions about feeding their new baby Supplemental Lesson: Feeding Your Baby Solid Foods Parents successfully introduce solid foods to their babies.
+Lesson Overview of Lesson Lesson 1: Welcome to Eating Smart Being Active Participants know what they will be learning through the Eating Smart Being Active lesson series.
+Lesson 2: Get Moving!
+Families enjoy being physically active.
+Lesson 3: Plan, Shop, $ave Families plan and shop for meals and snacks that are healthy and within their budget.
+Lesson 4: Fruits and Veggies: Half Your Plate Families increase the amount and variety of fruits and vegetables they eat every day.
+Families make half their plates fruits and vegetables.
+Lesson 5: Make Half Your Grains Whole Families choose at least half of their grains as whole grains.
+Lesson 6: Go Lean with Protein Families choose lean protein foods.
+Families keep all food safe to eat.
+Lesson 7: Build Strong Bones Families get enough calcium from low-fat or non-fat dairy foods or other foods high in calcium.
+Lesson 8: Make a Change Families limit foods high in fat, sugar, and salt.
+Lesson 9: Celebrate!
+Eat Smart & Be Active Participants celebrate their new knowledge and skills to prepare healthy food and be more active.
+Supplemental Lesson: Eating Smart Being Active During Pregnancy Participants celebrate new knowledge and skills to make healthy food and activity choices Supplemental Lesson: Feeding Your New Baby Parents make informed decisions about feeding their new baby Supplemental Lesson: Feeding Your Baby Solid Foods Parents successfully introduce solid foods to their babies.

 Adult participants must satisfy at least one of the following: